cs231n/cs231n.github.io/optimization-1.md

 #### Strategy #2: Random Local Search

 The first strategy you may think of is to to try to extend one foot in a random direction and then take a step only if it leads downhill.
-Concretely, we will start out with a random $W$, generate random perturbations $ \delta W $ to it and if the loss at the perturbed $W + \delta W$ is lower, we will perform an update.
+Concretely, we will start out with a random $$W$$, generate random perturbations $$ \delta W $$ to it and if the loss at the perturbed $$W + \delta W$$ is lower, we will perform an update.
 The code for this procedure is as follows:

 ~~~python
 W = np.random.randn(10, 3073) * 0.001 # generate random starting W